 If you have any questions or would like to speak through any concerns regarding COVID-19 and/or the vaccination, please reach out to a health care professional.
 State operators are also available at the toll-free COVID-vaccination hotline (855-568-0545) for questions.

-One of our experts, Evelyn Balogun, MD, our medical director of Urgent Care and Occupational Health, recently shared this message in a video to Inspira staff: “It is Black History Month.
+One of our providers, Evelyn Balogun, MD, our medical director of Urgent Care and Occupational Health, recently shared this message in a video to Inspira staff: “It is Black History Month.
 We’re celebrating the contributions of African Americans in different fields, it’s really important that we look at communities of color.
 Communities of color have been disproportionately affected by the pandemic.
 It is disheartening to see that the rates of vaccination are not mirroring the impact that the virus has had on these communities.”

 “In the state of New Jersey that number is actually even worse.
 I believe it is around 2% of African American New Jersey residents have received the vaccine.
 There’s still a lot of work to be done, and certainly the work needs to factor in issues around trust, knowledge, education and making sure that we also create access points for those that want to be vaccinated.”